faizeraza/Jarvis-Virtual-Assistant/README.md

 # JARVIS (Just a Rather Very Intelligent System)

 #### This was my attempt to make a voice assistant.
+#### --A voice-based virtual assistant-- An AI-powered application that can understand natural language and perform various tasks.
+This readme file will guide you on how to use this virtual assistant.

 ## Built with